netsil/utils/slackbot/README.md

 - Filters, GroupBys, timeshift, granularity and timeInterval are optional
 - Filters can be match type (=) or regex type (~)
-- Multiple filters and group-by's supported.
+- Multiple filters and group-bys supported.
 Separate them by commas.

 Query Examples: